 Find out how open banking relies on open APIs to promote collaboration and innovation, benefiting both businesses and consumers.

-Read the article
+Read the articleOpen banking

 Open banking is the ability for third-party providers to access customers' financial information securely.
 There is a standard format for the process, specified by open banking, available only with the customer's consent.
-It can help companies get an accurate picture of their consumers' financial situation to offer their services.
+It can help major companies get an accurate picture of their consumers' financial situation to offer their services.
 Also, it allows consumers to get a clear picture of their finances.

 E-wallets

-E-wallets have had a transformative FinTech impact on banking industry.
+E-wallets have had a transformative FinTech impact on the banking industry.
 These digital wallets have streamlined the way individuals and businesses manage their finances, offering unparalleled convenience and accessibility.

 Based on Global Payment Report 2023 – digital wallets comprise 49% of worldwide e-commerce transactions, while credit cards make up 21% of the total.

 Traditional banks have had to adapt to this changing landscape, either by integrating e-wallet services into their offerings or facing the risk of losing customers to standalone FinTech companies.
-The rise of E-wallets has also spurred innovation in payment processing, ushering in an era of faster and more secure transactions.
+The rise of E-wallets like Cash App has also spurred innovation in payment processing, ushering in an era of faster and more secure transactions.

-As the banking industry continues to grapple with these changes, collaboration, and competition between banks and FinTech firms will shape the banking services ecosystem of the future.
+As the banking industry continues to grapple with these changes, collaboration and competition between banks and FinTech firms will shape the banking services ecosystem of the future.

 Smart chip technology